Btate712/css-exercise-nav/README.md

 # css-exercise-nav
 Exercise - Styling a Navbar

-# Instructions:
+## Instructions:
+The object of this assignment is to add styling to a plain HTML document to match the look and feel specified by the customer, Generic Inc.

-Add code to the file "style.css" to make this page look a little better:
+Add code to the file "style.css" to make the page meet the customer's specifications:

 - The company logo should be 100px by 100px.
 - The nav section should have a background color of #8287ab.